User37som/libbitcoin/Configuration-Settings.md

 ```

 The file is not strictly an `ini` file although it is similar in structure.
 It is based on [Boost program options](http://www.boost.org/doc/libs/1_56_0/doc/html/program_options/overview.html#idp344521728).

 ### Exporting Settings
-The [settings](bx-settings) command outputs all settings and values.
-When a path is specified on the command line or by environment variable, the values are populated accordingly.
+The [settings](bx-settings) command outputs all settings and values for the configuration file in use.